francocurotto/YDDM-re-old/NOTES.md

 so that you don't have to print the necessary information all the time.
 It will still work with prompt commands though, better controls are for future work.

+# 2021-03-14
+Impresingly enough, it didn't take too much to implement the curses interface (it still requires some fixes, but very minor ones).
+It's acutally really simple and it leverages most of the work from the command prompt interface.In any case, it is still really imresive, and it is a joy to play.
+It still lacks items/monsters abilities and you have to input commands via text, but still, to looks like an acutal game!

+The roadmap from now it should be to implement the abilities and to implement a better interface qith urwid.
+However, at this point I should think if I should do some promotion, I was thinking to start simple with a short video in reddit, and a simple explanation in the title.
+While I think about it I'll fix the issues that I mentioned earlier.